The Detroit Observatory

 At roughly 500 sq. ft., it may be small, but it mounts both professional and student exhibits each semester and has introduced generations of RC students to original contemporary art.

+The RC Gallery hosts two professional and one RC student exhibit per semester (fall & winter).
 Located in East Quadrangle, open to the public during gallery hours.
 Access via northwest corner of East Quad on East University Street.

 University of Michigan Museum of Art (UMMA)